 Augsburg Partnership Grant

-Individuals who are employed by corporations/institutions that are participating in the Augsburg Partnership Grant program and are newly enrolling in specified Augsburg degree programs may be eligible for a tuition discount in the form of a grant.
+Individuals who are employed by corporations/institutions that are participating in the Augsburg Partnership Grant program and are enrolled in any graduate program, are eligible for a tuition discount in the form of a grant.
 This discount may also apply to students who have successfully completed a Leadership Course from participating Chambers of Commerce.
 The grant for graduate programs is currently $80.00/credit.
 Grants and/or discounts are not stackable.

 Under certain circumstances, the federal government will cancel all or part of an educational loan for those who perform volunteer work, are in the military, teach, or practice medicine or social work.
 To qualify, teachers must teach in a certain community, usually for a specified amount of time.
 Go to www.finaid.org for more information about loan forgiveness programs.

-For information on financial aid or tuition discount programs, contact the Enrollment Center.
+For more information on financial aid or tuition discount programs, contact the Enrollment Center.